Eisey Lock and Rucks Bridge Project

 The canal above the lock is dry with minimal silt and access to work on the top sill area is good.

-The ground surrounding the lock is somewhat uneven and the copings should not be trusted due to the condition of the walls underneath.
+The ground surrounding the lock was somewhat uneven and the copings could not be trusted due to the condition of the walls underneath.
 For this reason orange safety fencing prevents people from inadvertently getting too close to the lock edges.

 The restoration is perhaps viewed in 3 phases with each successive phase involving more work and complexity.
 Each successive phase has value of its own with or without the subsequent phases.